Air guitar: United States

 In 2003, Cedric Devitt and Kriston Rucker founded US Air Guitar, the official governing body of air guitar in the US.

 The 2004 US Air Guitar Championships featured regional competitions in five cities.
 MiRi "Sonyk-Rok" Park, winner of the New York City regional, took the national crown by defeating Fatima "The Rockness Monster" Hoang from Los Angeles.
 She went to Finland, where she tied for first place, becoming the 2004 World Air Guitar Co-Champion.

 By 2008, US Air Guitar had expanded to include regional competitions in 24 cities.
 The 2006 US Air Guitar Champion, Craig "Hot Lixx Hulahan" Billmeier, went on to defeat 2005 Champion Fatima "The Rockness Monster" Hoang and 2007 Champion Andrew "William Ocean" Litz en route to his second national title.
 In Finland, Hulahan won, securing the United States' third world title and becoming the 2008 World Air Guitar Champion.

 William Ocean won his second national title in 2009, earning him a spot in Finland at the 2009 World Air Guitar Championships.
 Ocean and defending World Air Guitar Champion Hulahan tied for second place, behind Sylvain "Gunther Love" Quimene of France.

 In 2020 and 2021, US Air Guitar moved to online competitions, due to the COVID-19 pandemic.
-The 2021 US Air Guitar season ended with a live, in-person finals in Chicago, IL.
+The 2021 US Air Guitar season ended with a live, in-person finals in Chicago, Illinois.